Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Discussion

 Let us now turn to open questions suggested by this study.
 The key questions concern energetic considerations for any particular material realization.
 Various perturbations are expected to arise locally near each defect.
 Here we studied only a subset of these perturbations, which involve local inhomogeneous modifications of the Kitaev bond strengths and thus preserve QSL solvability, thereby primarily affecting the chiral QSL $T_c$.
 It would also be interesting to consider similar effects arising from a larger family of defect perturbations that preserve the QSL, to determine how large of a $T_c$ can be achieved.
 Although the derived formulas for $T_c$ formally diverge with $\gamma\rightarrow2$, these rely on the effective long-range Ising model for defect chiralities which is valid in the low-temperature regime with only Lieb-fluxes active.
 With other flux excitations, this long range interaction may be screened by other flux excitations, producing a cut-off to the diverging $T_c$ set by flux excitation energy scales.
 The extent to which such screening is effective, given that the Uniform-flux excitation also involves net chirality with presumably its own long range interaction, is an open question.

 Most defect perturbations that do not preserve solvability are expected to suppress the QSL state.
-When these perturbations are weak they can be ignored because of the local gap.
+When these perturbations are weak they can be ignored because of the local mass terms (and local gap) generated by the defects.
 However, when they are strong, they can have substantial effects, at least locally and possibly globally.
 Relatedly, many Kitaev honeycomb candidate materials studied in the literature do not appear to have a true QSL ground state but have been studied for possible crossover effects at finite temperature.
 For the clean Kitaev QSL, which has a finite $T$ crossover scale associated with $\pi-$flux gap, such crossover behavior at finite $T$ can persist even for Hamiltonians whose ground state is not the QSL but which show proximate QSL nearby in the quantum phase diagram \cite{nasu_thermal_2015, rousochatzakis_quantum_2019}.

 In the present case it would be interesting to consider two possibilities: either the full Hamiltonian parameters might belong to a non-QSL proximate phase, or defect perturbations might be strong enough such that they would destroy the QSL if the defects appeared at high density.
 A general open question about defects in QSLs concerns the scenario when such strong defects appear at a low density.
 For example, there can be regions where the QSL is destroyed near defects even if the rest of the system preserves a percolating QSL state.
 In the present case additional new questions arise related to the chirality and the resulting time reversal breaking finite $T$ transition.
 What happens to the emergent defect chirality, and to the transition, if the QSL is destroyed either globally or locally near defects?
 Do finite temperature crossover effects remain?
 By explicitly studying various defect perturbations, including cases that enhance $T_c$ and cases that suppress the QSL itself, broader questions about finite-temperature behavior of QSLs or QSL-proximate phases may be addressed through the concrete setting of Eq.~\ref{eq_kitaev_1}.